 The Company issued 395,717 flow-through common shares at an issue price of \$1.40 per flow-through share.
 As a result of the issuance of flow-through shares as part of this financing, the Company also recorded a flow-through premium liability of \$114,758.
 No directors or officers of the Company subscribed for flow-through shares pursuant to the financing.
+The flow-through premium liability was reduced by \$87,070 during the three-month period ended March 31, 2021 to reflect flow-through expenses of approximately \$420,000 incurred during the period.

 Total costs associated with the private placement, consisting of broker warrants, professional and regulatory fees, as well as cash finder's fees, were \$222,468.
 The Company allocated \$194,295 to the costs of issuing the common shares and \$28,173 to the costs of issuing the warrants.
-All securities issued pursuant to the private placement are subject to a four-month hold period in accordance with Canadian securities legislation.